 Did You Try Out Our Quote Comparison Tool?
 Save BIG!

 All types of insurance require that you pay a premium to receive coverage.
-This rate increases depending on the nature and extent of coverage that you opt for.
+This rate increases depending on the nature and extent of coverage you opt for.
 The lower the limits and the less coverage you choose, the less you are likely to pay for your insurance.

 However, there is another option, and that is buying insurance on a month-to-month basis.
-But how does this type of insurance compare to regular motorcycle insurance regarding cost and cover, and how can it benefit you?
+But how does this type of insurance compare to regular motorcycle insurance regarding cost and coverage, and how can it benefit you?

 What Will You Pay For Monthly Motorcycle Insurance?

 Monthly motorcycle insurance is short-term insurance.
-In other words, you only receive cover for the month that you paid for.
+In other words, you only receive cover for the month you paid for.
 It, therefore, operates much the same way as long-term insurance in that if you skip a monthly installment on your regular insurance, you will not get coverage for that month.
 Your insurance will, however, be suspended until your payments are up to date.

 In the long run, long-term or annual motorcycle insurance is likely to be cheaper.
 But this does not necessarily mean that it will cost you less.
 Most motorcyclists do not ride for the entire year, meaning they pay for insurance on a vehicle they only use over the summer months.